bioluminesceme/UnderCurrent/README.md

 ## Overview

 UnderCurrent is an experimental tool that calculates HRV/RHR metrics and energy budget scores.
 While informed by research on ME/CFS, this is a personal monitoring project, not a validated medical tool.

+**Architecture:**
+- **Self-hosted backend server** - Runs locally on your computer (Python/FastAPI)
+- **Android companion app** - Syncs data and displays trends
+- **Garmin Connect IQ watch app** - Displays your energy budget, PEM risk alerts, and activity recommendations directly on your Garmin watch

 ## Research Background